Nanda-Vishvanathan/uosheffield-customer-order/README.md

 **Task Description:**
 2. Build a simple API on top of this data.
 This API should provide 2 REST endpoints that return JSON for Customers and their Orders.
 The REST endpoints should be as follows:<br>
   A. One that returns Customer and Order data for all Customers.
-This endpointshould also allow you to query for all active or archived Customers.
+This endpointshould also allow you to query for all active or archived Customers.<br>
-  B.  Another that returns the same data for a single Customer using a Customer id.
+  B. Another that returns the same data for a single Customer using a Customer id.<br>

 **Tech Stack:**